rh-mobb/tf_rosa_demo/README.md

 The use of Terraform to manage the lifecycle of cloud resources is an extremely common pattern, and has led to a number of customer questions around "How can I manage ROSA with Terraform?"

-This repo contains a working example of how to use Terraform to provision a ROSA cluster on a customer-provided VPC using an unsupported TF provider.
+This repo contains a working example of how to use Terraform to provision a ROSA cluster on a customer-provided VPC using [Red Hat Terraform provider](https://registry.terraform.io/providers/terraform-redhat/ocm/latest).

 ## Prerequisites